elevensolutions/whits/README.md

 	$('div')({id: 'example', class: ['foo', 'bar']}, 'Hello, world!'),
 	$('div#example')({class: ['foo', 'bar']}, 'Hello, world!'),

-	// If there are no attributes beyond what is in the selector, pass the content as the first argument
+	// If there are no attributes to add, pass the content as the first argument
 	$('div#example.foo.bar')('Hello, world!'),

 	// If there is no tag name passed to the `$` function, it will default to `div`